Civil-rights litigation setting with emergency lights

 • constitutional reasonableness analysis anchored to objective timeline and use-of-force sequence

-• municipal and supervisory exposure review where policy failures or training gaps are implicated
+• municipal and supervisory exposure review where the facts support policy, training, or supervision issues

-• medical-indifference proof built on known-risk awareness and delayed-response evidence
+• medical-indifference proof built on known-risk awareness, documented complaints, and delayed-response evidence

 • incident chronology prepared for federal civil-rights litigation standards and jury evaluation